p-christ/nn_builder/README.md

 ### 1. PyTorch NN Module

 The PyTorch NN module lets you build feedforward (rather than CNNs or RNNs) PyTorch neural networks in one line.
-To import the PyTorch NN module run:

-`from nn_builder.pytorch.NN import NN`

-NN then takes the following fields:
+First run `from nn_builder.pytorch.NN import NN` and then NN takes the below arguments:

 | Field | Description | Default |
 | :---: | :----------: | :---: |